someengineering/fixinventory/docs/source/end.rst

 You made it!
 ============
 Congratulations, you have now finished our basic starters tutorial.
-Thank you so much for exploring cloudkeeper.
+Thank you so much for exploring Cloudkeeper.
 This is just the beginning.

 What now?
 ---------
 All documentation is under heavy development, including this tutorial.
 We extend and improve this documentation almost daily, so please watch or star this repo to receive updates.

-| Please explore cloudkeeper, build your queries and discover your infrastructure.
+| Please explore Cloudkeeper, build your queries and discover your infrastructure.
-| A good place to continue is joining our community to get the most out of cloudkeeper and the experiences collected from many different SREs, companies and curious people.
+| A good place to continue is joining our community to get the most out of Cloudkeeper and the experiences collected from many different SREs, companies and curious people.
 | We would love to hear from you with your feedback, experiences and interesting queries and use cases.

 How you get more assistance